AbubakarShf/AmazonClone/README.md

-# Q.How i run this in my pc?
+# Q.How I can run this in my pc?

+###Ans:
-### 1. Simply download this project go inside project directory and open cmd/gitbash.
+Simply download this project go inside project directory and open cmd/gitbash.
 Write **npm install** and hit enter.
 It will install all required dependencies.

-### 2. Now we have to create the database and change configuration of firebase in AmazonClone>src>.firebase>Firebase.js .
+###Now we have to create the database and change configuration of firebase in AmazonClone>src>.firebase>Firebase.js .
 For that

     1.Go on https://firebase.google.com/
     2.Create FirStore DataBase.